Alexhb61/Matrix_Algorithms/BQP/Hidden_Shift_Problem.md

 We can roughly reduce this to the small number case by only changing some steps of the trial, and using the same post measurement analysis we will get the shift mod the small prime which we reduced to.
 Then we can use the chinese remainder theorem to get the shift of the full abelian group.
+### QFT Note:
+By a standard ring isomorphism, we can perform a quantum fourier transform over M where M is the product of small primes.
 ### Trial Modification:
 1. Trial Start for prime p:
 2. Setup the balanced superposition ```|b,x>``` where ```b``` is in ```{0,1}```, and ```x``` in G.